-It's important that we treat you fairly.
-That's why Anthem and the University of Colorado Health and Welfare Plan follows federal civil rights laws in our health programs and activities.
+We follow federal civil rights laws in our health programs and activities.
+By calling Member Services, our members can get free in-language support, and free aids and services if you have a disability.
 We don't discriminate, exclude people, or treat them differently on the basis of race, color, national origin, sex, age or disability.
-For people with disabilities, we offer free aids and services.
 For people whose primary language isn't English, we offer free language assistance services through interpreters and other written languages.
 Interested in these services?
 Call the Member Services number on your ID card for help (TTY/TDD: 711).
-If you think we failed to offer these services or discriminated based on race, color, national origin, age, disability, or sex, you can file a complaint, also known as a grievance.
-You can file a complaint with our Compliance Coordinator in writing to Compliance Coordinator, P.O.
-Box 27401, Mail Drop VA2002-N160, Richmond, VA 23279.
-Or you can file a complaint with the U.S. Department of Health and Human Services, Office for Civil Rights at 200 Independence Avenue, SW; Room 509F, HHH Building; Washington, D.C.
-20201 or by calling 1-800-368-1019 (TDD: 1- 800-537-7697) or online at https://ocrportal.hhs.gov/ocr/portal/lobby.jsf.
-Complaint forms are available at http://www.hhs.gov/ocr/office/file/index.html
+If you think we failed in any of these areas, you can mail a complaint to: Compliance Coordinator, P.O.
+Box 27401, Mail Drop VA2002-N160, Richmond, VA 23279, or directly to the U.S. Department of Health and Human Services, Office for Civil Rights at 200 Independence Avenue, SW; Room 509F, HHH Building; Washington, D.C.
+20201.
+You can also call 1-800-368-1019 (TDD: 1-800-537-7697) or visit https://ocrportal.hhs.gov/ocr/portal/lobby.jsf.